 48 - Salt to Taste by Marco Canora

 Salt to Taste is a very practical book that provides great advice for reproducing the soulful food that Marco Canora presents at Hearth and the Terroir bars in New York.Read a detailed review

-48 - The Book of Armenian Cooking by Sonia Uvezian
+49 - The Cuisine of Armenia by Sonia Uvezian

-The Book of Armenian Cooking by Sonia Uvezian deserves its place in every food lover's library because it clearly and precisely explains the vibrant and exciting dishes that comprise the cuisine of this now small country that sits at the crossroads of the world.Read a detailed review
+The Cuisine of Armenia by Sonia Uvezian deserves its place in every food lover's library because it clearly and precisely explains the vibrant and exciting dishes that comprise the cuisine of this now small country that sits at the crossroads of the world.Read a detailed review

 Miss Parloa's New Cookbook by Maria Parloa is sub-titled A Guide to Marketing and Cooking and is a thorough survey of recipes and cooking techniques and utensils available towards the end of the 19th Century.
 Maria Parloa was a very influential author and lecturer.Read a detailed review